kp-forks/Fine-Tuning-LLMs/README.md

 # Fine Tuning LLM Models

-Introductory Guide where we will talk about Different Techniques of Fine Tuning LLM Models.
+Introductory Guide where we will talk about Different Techniques of Fine Tuning LLMs.
 Fine-tuning Large Language Models (LLMs) involves adapting a pre-trained language model to a specific task or domain by training it on a smaller, task-specific dataset.
 The main goal of fine-tuning is to leverage the general linguistic knowledge acquired by the model during its initial large-scale pre-training phase and refine it to perform better on a specific task or within a particular context.

 <hr>